dftbplus/develguide/docs/gitworkflow.rst

 General workflow
 ================

-For developing DFTB+ we use the workflow described by Vincent Driessen in `A successful Git branching model
+For developing DFTB+ we use a feature-branching workflow described for example in `Understanding the GitHub Flow
-<http://nvie.com/posts/a-successful-git-branching-model/>`_.
-The main points for
+<https://guides.github.com/introduction/flow/>`_.
+The main points for most
-most developers are:
+developers are:

-* The `master` branch only contains official (tagged) releases.

-* Development happens on the `develop` branch, which always contains a clean release-ready code.
+* Development happens on the `master` branch, which always contains a clean release-ready code.

-* Every feature is developed in a separate feature branch derived from the `develop` branch.
-If the feature is mature enough (it works correctly, its code is clean, it is well documented, automatic tests have been created etc.), the feature branch will be merged into the `develop` branch.
+* Every feature is developed in a separate feature branch derived from the `master` branch.
+If the feature is mature enough (it works correctly, its code is clean, it is well documented, thoroughly tested, etc.), the feature branch is merged into the `master` branch.

-The main official public (upstream) repository only contains two branches: the branches `master` and `develop`.
-Some short living intermediate branches (e.g. `release` and `hotfix`) may appear from time to time, but these are special purpose branches created by the administrators/release managers and are not being used for feature development.
+The main official public (upstream) repository only contains two branches: the branches `master` and `release`, latter containing the tagged official releases.
+Some short living intermediate branches (e.g. `stage` and `hotfix`) may appear from time to time, but these are special purpose branches created by the administrators/release managers and are not being used for feature development.

 In order to add a feature, you have to do the following steps:

 #.
 Fork the official (upstream) repository and set up your own repository.
 (This
-   step you have to do only once.
-If you've already forked the upstream repository and set up your own repository, skip it.)
+   step you have to do only once.)

 #.
-Derive a feature branch from the `develop` branch of your forked project.
+Make sure, your `master` branch is synchronised to upstream `master`.

 #.
-Develop your feature in your new branch.
+Derive a feature branch from the `master` branch of your forked project.

 #.
-Regularly update your `develop` branch from the upstream repository to make
-   sure that your `develop` branch remains synchronised to the upstream one.
+Develop your feature in your feature branch.

 #.
-Regularly merge your `develop` branch into your feature branch.
-This ensures
-   that your feature branch is based on the most recent state of the upstream `develop` branch.
+When your feature implementation has finished, make sure, it integrates well
+   into the most recent version of the code.
+(The code may have evolved while you were implementing your feature.)

 #.
-When the feature implementation has finished, do repeat steps 4 and 5 once
-   more.
-Then issue a *pull request* of your feature branch into the `develop` branch of the upstream repository.
+Issue a *pull request* of your feature branch.

 #.
 Wait for feedback from the core developers and then apply any suggestions or
    required changes to your feature branch.
-Also make sure to keep your feature branch up to date with the upstream `develop` on the main repository by executing steps 4 and 5.

 #.
 When you obtain the notification that your feature branch has been merged to
-   the upstream `develop` branch, delete the feature branch in your personal repository.
+   the upstream `master` branch, delete the feature branch in your personal repository.

 #.
 In order to develop the next feature, execute the above steps again,
    *starting from step 2*.

 Below you find a detailed description of each step, using the DFTB+ main repository as an example.
 If you work on an other DFTB+ related project, replace